Lab 2: Higher-Order Functions, Lambda Expressions

 Optional Questions

 These questions are optional.
-If you don't complete them, you will still receive credit for lab.
+If you don't complete them, you will still receive credit for this assignment.
 They are great practice, so do them anyway!

 Q7: Multiple